LeanBelluscio/subscription-system/README.md

 ### Deployment
 -   Clone project from [repository](https://github.com/LeanBelluscio)
 -   Into the parent folder (adidas-challenge) you can run **mvn clean pakage -P dev**, it will generate the jars for all services.
 Additionaly you  can run **mvn clean pakage -P dev** individualy for each services
--   Into parent folder run **docker compose build**, it will generates the docker images for each service
+-   Into parent folder run **docker compose build**, it will generate the docker images for each service
 -   Into parent folder run **docker compose up -d**, it will creates the docker containers and deploy the services

     ```